Moortiii/dac-operator/README.md

 - [ ] Showcase multi-product support for a single vendor by deploying Detection Rules to Microsoft Defender

 - [ ] Showcase multi-vendor support by deploying Detection Rules to Splunk

-- [ ] Store sensitive operator configuration as Kubernetes Secrets, use SOPS-encryption for storing them in Git.

 - [ ] Create converter for Content Hub rules.
 It should be simple to import existing rules into the Detection library.